Tasmania: Fauna

 Tasmania has a large percentage of endemism whilst featuring many types of animals found on mainland Australia.
-Many of these species, such as the platypus are larger than their mainland relatives.
+Many of these species, such as the platypus, are larger than their mainland relatives.

 The island of Tasmania was home to the thylacine, a marsupial which resembled a fossa or some say a wild dog.
 Known colloquially as the Tasmanian tiger for the distinctive striping across its back, it became extinct in mainland Australia much earlier because of competition by the dingo, introduced in prehistoric times.
 Owing to persecution by farmers, government-funded bounty hunters and, in the final years, collectors for overseas museums, it appears to have been exterminated in Tasmania.
-The Tasmanian devil became the largest carnivorous marsupial in the world following the extinction of the thylacine in 1936, and is now found in the wild only in Tasmania.
+The Tasmanian devil became the largest carnivorous marsupial in the world following the extinction of the thylacine in 1936 and is now found in the wild only in Tasmania.
 Tasmania was one of the last regions of Australia to be introduced to domesticated dogs.
 Dogs were brought from Britain in 1803 for hunting kangaroos and emus.
-This introduction completely transformed Aboriginal society, as it helped them to successfully compete with European hunters, and was more important than the introduction of guns for the Aboriginal people.
+This introduction completely transformed Aboriginal society, as it helped them to successfully compete with European hunters and was more important than the introduction of guns for the Aboriginal people.

 Tasmania is a hotspot for giant habitat trees and the large animal species that occupy them, notably the endangered Tasmanian wedge-tailed eagle (Aquila audax fleayi), the Tasmanian masked owl (Tyto novaehollandiae castanops), the Tasmanian giant freshwater crayfish (Astacopsis gouldi), the yellow wattlebird (Anthochaera paradoxa), the green rosella (Platycercus caledonicus) and others.
 Tasmania is also home to the world's only three migratory parrots, the critically endangered Orange-bellied parrot (Neophema chrysogaster), the Blue-winged parrot (Neophema chrysostoma), and the fastest parrot in the world, the swift parrot (Lathamus discolor).

 Tasmania has 12 endemic species of bird in total.

 Mycology

 Tasmania is a hotspot for fungal diversity.
-The importance of fungi in Tasmania's ecology is often overlooked, but nonetheless they play a vital role in the natural vegetation cycle.
+The importance of fungi in Tasmania's ecology is often overlooked; nonetheless, they play a vital role in the natural vegetation cycle.
+Tasmania's southwestern wilderness hosts a rich diversity of alpine lichens, with at least 162 documented species.
+The region's alpine lichen flora is particularly notable for its high level of endemism, with approximately 16% of species found nowhere else in the world.
+The area's cool maritime climate, Precambrian geology, and extensive peat formations create unique habitats for these organisms.
+The lichen communities differ significantly from those found on Tasmania's eastern dolerite mountains, with the southwestern species showing stronger affinities to New Zealand and sub-Antarctic flora rather than to mainland Australia.
+Major lichen habitats in the alpine southwest include heathlands, alpine lawns, feldmark (windswept rocky plateaus), and large rock outcrops, each supporting distinct assemblages of species.
+Some particularly diverse genera in the region include Bunodophoron, Cladia, Cladonia, Menegazzia, Micarea, Pertusaria, Pseudocyphellaria, Psoroma, Siphula, and Stereocaulon.